- Bulk Pricing:

 Toothwort - Dentaria diphylla

 Toothwort is a plant that thrives in moist conditions.
-It is a thick ground cover plant with deep green scalloped leaves that spread quickly throughout spring and into early summer when lovely white or light pink bell-shaped flowers appear.
-Soon after flowering Toothwort goes dormant, but reemerges later in the year for a second flower-less showing.
+It is a thick ground cover plant with deep green scalloped leaves that spread quickly throughout spring and into early summer when lovely white or light pink bell-shaped flowers appear; Soon after flowering Toothwort goes dormant, but reemerges later in the year for a second flower-less showing.
 Toothwort is also an edible plant.
 Roots and leaves can be eaten raw or lightly cooked, and make a delicious addition to any salad.
-The roots can also be used to create a tangy relish or horseradish.
-The nectar of the flowers attracts butterflies and honey bees, which is one of the many reasons these perennial plants are so loved by horticulturists.
+The sources can also be used to create a tangy relish or horseradish.
+The nectar of the flowers attracts butterflies and honey bees, which is one of the many reasons horticulturists so love these perennial plants.